Back To Search Results

 Development

-GnRH neurons are found in the olfactory pit at post-conception week six, then migrate via the forebrain to the hypothalamus by week nine.
+GnRH neurons are found in the olfactory pit at post-conception week 6, then migrate via the forebrain to the hypothalamus by week 9.
 The pituitary begins to secrete luteinizing hormone (LH) and follicle-stimulating hormone (FSH) into the fetal circulation by week 12, with LH and FSH reaching peak levels at midgestation, around 20-24 weeks.
 LH and FSH levels are low at birth but begin to increase upon withdrawal of placental estrogens.[7]
-As previously discussed, the pulsatile release of GnRH, and thus, LH and FSH, is necessary for puberty and menarche.
-The onset of female puberty is marked by thelarche (breast budding), which typically occurs after eight years of age.
-Thelarche is followed by pubarche (pubic hair development), growth spurt, and finally, menarche.
+As previously discussed, the pulsatile release of GnRH, and thus LH and FSH, is necessary for puberty and menarche.
+The onset of female puberty is marked by thelarche (breast budding), which typically occurs after 8 years of age.
+Thelarche is followed by pubarche (pubic hair development), growth spurt, and menarche.

-Menarche occurs 2-3 years after thelarche and six months after peak height velocity (PHV) is achieved.
-PHV is defined as the highest velocity observed during the pubertal growth spurt.[8]
-Menarche most commonly occurs in sexual maturity rating (SMR) or Tanner stage IV.
+Menarche occurs 2-3 years after thelarche and 6 months after peak height velocity is achieved.
+The peak height velocity is the highest velocity observed during the pubertal growth spurt.[8]
+Menarche most commonly occurs in sexual maturity rating or Tanner stage IV.
 It is abnormal for menarche to occur before the appearance of secondary sexual development.
 Sexual abuse, genital trauma, tumors, or bleeding disorders should be considered in the differential diagnosis of prepubertal females who experience vaginal bleeding.

-By 15 years of age, approximately 98% of females will have undergone menarche, signaling the maturation of the adolescent female body.
+By 15 years of age, approximately 98% of females have undergone menarche, signaling the maturation of the adolescent female body.
 Menarche is commonly associated with the ability to ovulate and reproduce; the onset of menarche does not guarantee either ovulation or fertility.
-Menstrual cycles are frequently irregular during adolescence, particularly during the interval from the first to the second cycle.[9]
-Immaturity of the HPO axis during the early years after menarche results in anovulation and irregular cycles, which can range from short cycles (< 20 days) to long cycles (> 45 days).
+Menstrual cycles are irregular during adolescence, particularly from the first to the second cycle.[9]
+Immaturity of the HPO axis during the early years after menarche results in anovulation and irregular cycles, which can range from short cycles (<20 days) to long cycles (>45 days).
 By the third year after menarche, 60-80% of menstrual cycles are 21 to 34 days long, typical of an adult cycle.
 In females who undergo early menarche, 50% of their cycles are ovulatory in the first year, and nearly all are ovulatory by the fifth year post-menarche.
 In contrast, it takes approximately 8 to 12 years for all cycles to be ovulatory in females who experience a later onset of menarche.[10]

 Organ Systems Involved